shu-htk/tip-dev/doc/ref/var.md

 mass : number [1.2]
 ```

-- some hacks using macro variable
+hacks to put unit using macro variable
 ```
 tip> @ kg=e3
 tip> @ mass=1.2[kg] ;# this is taken as 1.2e3